 Mask - Dzunuk̕wa

-This spectacular Dzunuk̕wa mask is hand carved by Kwakwaka'wakw First Nation artist Leonard Scow.
+The Dzunuk̕wa mask is hand carved by Kwakwaka'wakw First Nation artist Leonard Scow.
 This piece is hand carved from red Cedar and hand painted with acrylic paints.
 This mask is accented beautifully with black horse hair and abalone shell.

 Measurements: 7" x 6.5" x 4.5"